dlt-hub/verified-sources/sources/zendesk/README.md

 Zendesk is a cloud-based customer service and support platform.
 It offers a range of features including ticket management, self-service options, knowledgebase management, live chat, customer analytics, and conversations.

 This guide will allow you to set up a pipeline that can automatically load data from three possible Zendesk API clients *(Zendesk Support, Zendesk Chat, Zendesk Talk)* to a destination of your choice.
-For a complete list of the endpoints supported by these API clients, see *[settings.py](https://github.com/dlt-hub/verified-sources/blob/master/sources/zendesk/settings.py)* in the Zendesk-verified source in the GitHub repository.
+For a complete list of the endpoints supported by these API clients, see *[settings.py](https://github.com/dlt-hub/verified-sources/blob/master/sources/zendesk/settings.py)* in the Zendesk verified source in the GitHub repository.

 ## Initialize the pipeline